abhishekpatel9370/Car-parking-system-/README.md

 Outputs:

-Greenled1, Greenled2: Indicate successful authentication.
+Greenled1, Greenled2: Illuminate when authentication succeeds.

-Redled1, Redled2: Indicate denied access.
+Redled1, Redled2: Illuminate when access is denied.

-HEX_1, HEX_2, HEX_3, HEX_4: Display system status on a 7-segment display.
+HEX_1, HEX_2, HEX_3, HEX_4: Present system status using a 7-segment display.

 How It Works

-When a vehicle approaches, an entry sensor is triggered.
+On vehicle approach, an entry sensor is activated.

-The system prompts for a password.
+The system asks for a password.

-If the password is correct, the green LED lights up and "GO" is displayed.
+When a correct password is entered, the green LED flashes and "GO" is lit.

-If the password is incorrect, the red LED lights up and "EE" is displayed.
+If the password is wrong, the red LED glows and "EE" is shown.

-When the vehicle exits, the system resets to the IDLE state.
+When the vehicle departs, the system returns to the IDLE state.

 Installation & Usage

-Load the Verilog code into an FPGA development environment (e.g., Vivado).
+Load the Verilog code into an FPGA development tool (e.g., Vivado).

-Synthesize and implement the design.
+Synthesize and map the design.

-Program the FPGA and connect the necessary hardware.
+Program the FPGA and set up the required hardware.

 Test the system by simulating vehicle entry and exit with sensor inputs.

 Future Improvements

-Integrating an LCD for better user interface.
+Adding an LCD for improved user interface.

-Implementing RFID-based authentication.
+Using RFID-based authentication.

 Adding a parking space availability counter.

 License

-This project is open-source under the MIT License.
+This project is open-source under the MIT License

-Acknowledgments

-Inspired by real-world automated parking systems.

-Developed as a Verilog practice project.